forsvunnet/VoidJS/README.md

 To be implemented:
 ------------------
 - Sounds
-- Scene graph for the canvas drawing system
 - Multiplayer via node.js and socket.io

 Aims:
 -----

 ### Pluggable
-VoidJS should be extendable by modules instead of having to change the core.
+VoidJS should be extendable by modules without having to change the core.

 ### Basic game mechanics
-VoidJS should include the most basic game mechanics and leave more advanced mechanics to modules.
+VoidJS should include basic game mechanics and leave more advanced mechanics to modules.

-Todo list:
+Todo list (Note these points include Void [WT]):
 -----

-* -Challenge-
-* -Mastery-
+* User (login / player) system
+The user system should be top priority.
+It is needed to store player information such as levels completed, items collected, research startet and completed, track inventory and more.
 * Progression
 * Tantalise (Story / progression)
-* Micromanagement (Mastery)
+* Inventory system
+* Event hook system
-* * Items
+* Items ++
-* * Inventory
+* Level selection and progression system
-* Macromanagement (Progression)
+* Macromanagement and Progression
-* * Items
 * * Economy / Strategy / Overall objective
-* * Research
+* * Research?
 * * Quests - objectives - tasks
 * * * Collect N collectibles
 * * * Kill all X